-Until September 2007 for around 5o years, the Association provided a base in Hastings were a specially built chapel was provided.
+Until September 2007 for around 50 years, the Association provided a base in Hastings were a specially built chapel was provided.
 During that time the chapel had beautiful stained glass windows, one of which depicted signing hands.
 Unfortunately due to vandalism and a shortage of funding in the immediate area to keep the building going it was decided that the building is to be sold.
-Again in April 2009, the decision was taken to close our office in Worthing due to funding restrictions in the West Sussex area.
+Again in April 2009, the decision was taken to close our office in Worthing after 5 years due to funding restrictions in the West Sussex area.

-The staff currently consists of the Manager, three community workers, one clerical and around 20 volunteers some full time and part time, who kindly give up their time to help in the office and with the Arts & Crafts Club for the Deaf & Deaf Blind.
-The Social Clubs are managed by deaf members and cover a wide range of interests.
+The staff currently consists of a Charity Manager, three part time Community Support Workers, one Support Worker, one part time clerical worker and several local volunteers some full time and part time, who kindly give up their time to help in the community and with the various Clubs for the Deaf & Deaf Blind.
+The Social Clubs have a long affiliation to SDA and are managed by deaf members and cover a wide range of interests.
 Frequent reciprocal visits are made to other deaf clubs in the country.